pjotrp/guix-notes/WORKFLOW.md

 GNU Project.
 The Guix project originated from the work done on the [Nix](https://nixos.org/nix/) package manager.
 There are some misconceptions here.
-In a way, Guix is to Nix what LDC is to Clang: both use the same low-level mechanisms (build daemon, LLVM), both share the same functional paradigm of software deployment, but the rest of the implementation and philosophy is different.
+In a way, Guix is to Nix what LDC is to Clang: both use the same low-level mechanisms (i.e., build daemon to LLVM), both share the same functional paradigm of software deployment, but the rest of the implementation and philosophy is different.
 There is no anymosity between the projects and they still share work and ideas.
-Both packagers give full control over the software dependency graph and aim for software deployment done right with killer features.
+Both packagers give full control over the software dependency graph and aim for software deployment *done right* with killer *features*, such as non-interference/isolation of software packages, easy roll-backs, light-weight containers etc. etc.

 Today, GNU Guix (heading for 1.0 release) is a substantial project with its own unique packaging system and related tools and with